 - Celery harvested in autumn and winter, because it requires plenty of chemicals for countering bacterial and fungal diseases;

-- Apples, blueberries, cherries, nectarines, peaches, strawberries, because insects love them as much as we do, and so these fruits have to be sprayed with pesticides;
+- Apples, blueberries, cherries, nectarines, peaches, strawberries, and pears because insects love them as much as we do, and so these fruits have to be sprayed with pesticides;

 - Curly kale, peppers, potatoes, spinach, because they are treated with pesticides during the entire period of their growth;

 - Grapes, because they are vulnerable to fungal diseases during transport.
 As a result, the farther they have travelled, the more they have been treated!

 - How to Organize a Ketogenic Friendly Pantry and Fridge – December 10, 2019